kean-mentor/PyBreakout/readme.md

 Issues:
 - Improvement: check paddle side collision
-- Bug: move ball to outside of the object if overlapping is occures during collision
+- Bug: move ball to outside of the object if overlapping is occures during collision <-- handled for blocks, also need to handle for windows border and paddle